 The olive harvest is a vital part of the West Bank's agricultural economy and a deeply rooted symbol of Palestinian cultural identity and resilience.
 Beyond its economic significance, the olive tree represents a living connection to Palestinian heritage, sustaining a collective narrative of steadfastness and belonging.
-However, as the policies of the Government of Israel continue to impact land access and ownership through the expansion of settlements, restrictions on movement, and acts of violence, the harvest season is increasingly constrained by annexation and protection risks.
+However, as Israeli policies continue to impact land access and ownership through the expansion of settlements, restrictions on movement, and acts of violence, the harvest season is increasingly constrained by systemic annexation and protection risks.